Charlotte School Bus Accident Attorney

 It is important to work with a legal team with specific school bus accident litigation experience, because school bus accidents bring their own unique complications and wrinkles, including:

-- Specialized law: Special laws can govern the prosecution of an injury claim arising out of a school bus accident.
+- Specialized law: Special laws govern the prosecution of an injury claim arising out of a school bus accident.
 It may be required that an injured victim brings his or her claim against the local board of education, and has the claim adjudicated through the Industrial Commission.
 Unlike a typical auto accident injury claim, there are specific statutes detailing different procedures for school bus accident cases.

 - Damage caps: These specific laws may limit the recovery a plaintiff can receive in bus accident cases, making it all the more important to make sure you have experienced legal counsel that can help you maximize your case.